daviddwk/freefish/README.md

     - "colors"
     - "highlights"

-Each of the subkeys should contain a list of frames, which is expressed as a list of list of strings.
-Each frame must be the same size, thus contaning the same number of strings where each string is the same length.
+Each of the subkeys should contain a list of frames, where each frame is a list of strings, forming a matrix.
+Each frame must be rectangular and the same size as all other frames in the animation, thus each frame should have the same number of strings where each string is the same length.

 Frames are broken up into thee speerate parts, each expressed as an equal size matrix of characters.
 These parts, symbols, colors and highlihts, and explained below.